ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 ### 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 The code below is used to either calculate the calibration parameters or obtain the calibration parameters from pickle file.
-We do not need to run the calibration routine everytime since we assume we are using the same camera for all images and videos.
+We do not need to run the calibration routine every time since we assume we are using the same camera for all images and videos.

 ```python
 def get_calibration_parameters():